bengilbert/dropwizard-demoapp/readme.md

  * Testing an inprocess dropwizard application using WireMock and overriding the dropwizard config to point to the wiremock endpoint
  * Testing dropwizard Resources using ResourceTestRules

-You need docker to build this application.
-I'm using the beta version of docker for osx (Version 1.12.0-rc2-beta16 (build: 9493)).
+You need docker to *build* this application.
+I'm using the beta version of docker for osx.
+So far the following versions seem to work okay:

+ * Version 1.12.0-rc2-beta16 (build: 9493)
+ * Version 1.12.0-rc3-beta18 (build: 9996)

  If this doesn't work (you will know when) and you are on OSX then try defaulting back to using a docker-machine instead.

 ```
 docker-machine create default  --driver=virtualbox